 Fill it out yourself or ask someone you trust to help you.
 Just about anyone can help you fill out your ballot, but ONLY YOU can decide who to vote for.

 Step 4: Seal the ballot in the return envelope that came with your ballot.

 Step 5: Complete the Absentee Application and Certificate on the back of the envelope.

 Make sure you sign your ballot return envelope!

-If someone helped you fill out your ballot, they also need to sign and date it.
+If someone helped you fill out your ballot, they also need to sign the envelope and add the date.

 Step 6: Have your witnesses fill out the Witnesses’ Certification section.

 You can mail in your ballot, but you will have to use two postage stamps.
-Your ballot must be mailed (and postmarked) no later than the election day.
+Your ballot must be mailed (and postmarked) no later than Election Day.

 But you're not done.
 The best way to protect your rights is to stay engaged.

 Visit Disability Rights NC's website to learn more about becoming a self-advocate.